We Need to Break the Mental Illness Stigma

 Earlier this week, there was a very controversial discussion by Skip Bayless from the FS1 Undisputed show.
 Here are his comments, along with the link: Fox Sports Rips Skip Bayless for ‘Insensitive’ Dak Prescott Rant

-“Look, he’s the quarterback of America’s Team, and you know and I know, this sport that you play, it is dog-eat-dog.
-It is no compassion, no quarter given on the football field.
+“Look, he’s the quarterback of America’s Team, and you know, and I know, this sport that you play, it is dog-eat-dog.
+There is no compassion, no quarter given on the football field.
 If you reveal publicly any little weakness, it can affect your team’s ability to believe in you in the toughest spots, and it definitely can encourage others on the other side to come after you.
-If you throw an interception, you’re going to hear ‘You depressed, number four?’
+If you throw an interception, you’re going to hear, ‘You depressed, number four?’
 That sort of thing.
 You get sacked, ‘How’d that feel?
 You getting down about it?’
 You just can’t go public with it, in my humble opinion.”

 Ironically, earlier this week, I posted a poll on Twitter, “41% of people with a mental illness use mental health services in any given year.”
 We need to raise this number by breaking the stigma of mental illness.
 Please do it if you or someone you know needs to talk to someone.